-We’ve had to learn hundreds species of fish, even different life stages depending on whether they were male, female and juvenile.
-One dive in particular stood out, my best to date.
-My dive buddy and I came across the biggest pufferfish we’d ever seen.
-It was around three feet long and had a cross section the girth of a dinner plate.
+My best dive so far included coming across the a huge pufferfish!
+It was around three feet long and had a cross-section the girth of a dinner plate.
 Huge, glassy, puppy-dog eyes, spaced far apart.
-It had cute little fins fanning continuously to keep it hovering in one place and was a dusky worn black colour, faded and scratched like an old whale.
-Completely un-phased by us, it bobbed off into the blue.
-The dive continued to provide us with extraordinary fauna, right to the last minute – we saw potato groupers the size of small dogs, a white tip reef shark, great barracudas and immense shoals of rabbit fish, weaving their way around us as we dived.
+Cute little fins fanning continuously to keep it hovering in one place, a dusky black colour, faded and scratched like an old whale.
+Completely unphased by us, it bobbed off into the blue.
+The dive continued to provide us with extraordinary fauna, right to the last minute, with immense shoals of rabbitfish weaving their way around us.
 The diving has been extraordinary, I’m completely hooked!

-There is so much more to tell, like our walk to the Baobab forest crossing bright pink salt flats and stumbling over fossilized coral, tremendous views at the top of the hill, sailing from Half Moon Beach in a pirogue on Christmas Eve, the local childrens’ amazing singing performance at the christmas midnight mass and of course the nativity service.
-The six weeks went at lightning pace and I had the best time of my life.
+There is so much more to tell, like our walk to the baobab forest crossing bright pink salt flats and stumbling over fossilised coral, tremendous views at the top of the hill by our beach-front bungalows, learning to sail with local fishers, the children's amazing singing performance at the village church, and the wonderful friendships I've made with my fellow volunteers and expedition staff.
+The six weeks are flying by and I'm having the time of my life!